-The Company's main official channel for reporting to shareholders, institutional investors and the market in general is its corporate website: www.cellnex.com.
+Without prejudice to the CNMV's website, the Company's main official channel for reporting to shareholders, institutional investors and the market in general is its corporate website: www.cellnex.com.

 Information concerning corporate governance, including the information regarding General Shareholders' Meeting that must be made available to shareholders on the Company's website in accordance with Article 539 of the Spanish Companies Law and CNMV's Circular 3/2015, is available in the section "Investor Relations".
-The referred section includes, in addition to general information about the Company, regular public reports (such as the Integrated Annual Report which, in turn, includes the Consolidated Financial Statements and the Consolidated Management Report), the Environmental and Climate Change Report, the Report on Annual Remuneration and the Annual Corporate Governance Report).
-The Company also offers the possibility to be registered in an email distribution list through which subscribers timely receive all information published externally by the Company: press releases, notices, other relevant information, financial results, as well as relevant dates concerning the Company.
+The referred section - which has been redesigned in 2024 to improve its accessibility - includes, in addition to general information about the Company, regular public reports (such as the Integrated Annual Report which, in turn, includes the Consolidated Financial Statements and the Consolidated Management Report), the Environmental and Climate Change Report, the Report on Annual Remuneration and the Annual Corporate Governance Report).